 Project Components & Expected Outcomes

 Therefore, NHI has assembled an impressive technical team comprised of NHI Affiliates who provide top expertise in hydrological modeling, hydropower engineering, sediment management, fish biology and fish-passage, and international project management.
 They work collaboratively with their counterparts at national government agencies and research institutes, and also provide training and knowledge transference.
-There are three active components set up to achieve the overall project goal: to fundamentally transform the current development plans in the LMB with more benign alternatives.
+There are two active components set up to achieve the overall project goal: to fundamentally transform the current development plans in the LMB with more benign alternatives.

 Upon completion of these components, the project will work with the Government of Vietnam at the highest technical levels to inform them of the hydropower alternatives available to Lao and Cambodia to keep sediment and fish flowing.
 NHI can only illuminate the best and most sustainable hydropower development alternatives for the national governments and hydropower developers; it cannot itself implement these solutions.
 Thus, to advance the likelihood that these governments will choose the best course of development, it is important to equip the downstream riparian countries like Vietnam that will feel the impacts of untoward choices—with information in order to raise their voice in an effective manner.

 In addition, NHI is working with a world-class production company on a video animation to create a visually compelling and accessible rendition of the technical results of the project as a vehicle to exhibit what sustainable hydropower development means operationally, and how to implement the tools and techniques in a real world context.